-- Time to develop an educational grant or innovative CPD program.
+- Protected time to develop an educational grant application

-- It is not anticipated that the fellowship award will cover all expenses and may be matched by other funds, either personal or departmental
+- There are a wide variety of projects that would be eligible for this fellowship support.
+This includes formal scholarly work, developing a related teaching tool or program, further study related to education at the CPD level.
+It is not anticipated that the fellowship award will cover all expenses and may be matched by other funds, either personal or departmental

 - The Fellow is obliged to acknowledge the University of Toronto David Fear Fellowship in relevant presentations, publications as appropriate

-- Once the professional development activity has occurred, the fellow will provide a report to the CE directors and leaders (CEDL) committee and present to this committee or to another forum (e.g. Education Rounds of Journal Club)
+- Once the professional development activity has occurred, the fellow will provide a one-page report to the CPD Awards Adjudication Chair, c/o firstname.lastname@example.org.
+Please refer to Terms of Reference for further details

-Dave Davis Research Award recognizes an outstanding completed research project in continuing education and professional development in the Faculty of Medicine.
+Dave Davis Research Award in recognition of an outstanding completed research project in continuing professional development in the Faculty of Medicine

-David Fear Fellowship awarded to a Faculty of Medicine faculty member to attend an educational leadership course
+David Fear Fellowship awarded to a Faculty of Medicine faculty member to develop or attend a continuing professional development program

-Fred Fallis Award in Distance Education recognizes an individual or group which has demonstrated innovation and excellence in online learning for health professionals.
+Fred Fallis Award in Online Learning recognizes an individual or group which has demonstrated innovation and excellence in online learning for health professionals

-Interprofessional Health Care Team Continuing Education Award recognizes excellence in interprofessional team CE and PD designed to enhance interprofessional team practice to improve health care delivery.
+Excellence in Interprofessional CPD Award recognizes excellence in CPD activities designed to enhance interprofessional team practice and improve healthcare delivery

-Ivan Silver Innovation Award recognizes a CPD initiative developed and delivered by a University of Toronto faculty member or team
+Ivan Silver Innovation Award recognizes excellence in innovation in a CPD initiative developed and delivered by a University of Toronto faculty member or team

 Deadline for nominations for the previous academic year is November 30 (If November 30 falls on a weekend the deadline will be the following working day).